osmosis-labs/osmosis/docs/developing/network/join-testnet.md

 ## Set Up Osmosis Service

-While we could start cosmovisor now with "cosmovisor start", lets set up a service to allow cosmovisor to run in the background as well as restart automatically if it runs into any problems:
+Set up a service to allow cosmovisor to run in the background as well as restart automatically if it runs into any problems:

 ```bash
 echo "[Unit]